Elvis Costello: Childhood and early musical influences

 As a young child, Costello's musical influences came from his parents' record collection, which encompassed a wide range of styles but centred on traditional pop and jazz.
 Ross's job with the Joe Loss Orchestra required him to sing many of the pop hits of the day for the band's weekly radio show.
 To learn these songs, Ross received demonstration copies of the original artists' records, which he brought home to rehearse.
 When Costello grew old enough to have an interest in the current pop hits, Ross began giving him five or six of these demonstration records per week.
 Costello has said, "That's why I know so many songs".

-Chief among Costello's early favourites among the hit-makers of the day were the Beatles.
+Costello's early favourites among the hit-makers of the day were the Beatles.
 He has said that, having turned nine years old in 1963, he was exactly the right age to experience the full force of Beatles fandom as he grew up.
 He has described the Beatles as his biggest musical influence.
 Costello was also deeply impressed by the songs of his future collaborator Burt Bacharach, which he knew through the hits British artists Cilla Black and Dusty Springfield had with them.

-As Costello grew into his teens, his favourites included British beat groups the Kinks, Small Faces and the Who, Jamaican rocksteady and reggae acts who were popular in Britain, and especially Motown artists, whose work he knew mainly through their British hit singles and through the Motown Chartbusters compilation series.
-By the time Costello reached his mid-teens, Joni Mitchell had become an important and enduring influence on him.
-When Costello moved to Liverpool, he found he did not enjoy much of the progressive rock that was popular with his peers, so, casting around for music he might like, he developed an interest in the Grateful Dead and folk rock groups like the Byrds and the Band, and through them, country music.
+As Costello grew into his teens, his favourites included British beat groups the Kinks, Small Faces, and the Who, Jamaican rocksteady and reggae acts who were popular in Britain, and especially Motown artists, whose work he knew through their British hit singles and through the Motown Chartbusters compilation series.
+By the time he reached his mid-teens, Joni Mitchell had become an important and enduring influence.
+When Costello moved to Liverpool, he found he did not enjoy much of the progressive rock that was popular with his peers, and so, casting around for music he might like, he developed an interest in the Grateful Dead and folk rock groups like the Band and the Byrds, whose Sweetheart of the Rodeo introduced him to country music.